Last Site Update: 20 July 2010 | Latest Version: 1.6.0

 2. Choose the interpreter you have installed in your computer (such as python.exe, jython.jar or ipy.exe).

-Note that the Auto Config will try to find it in your PATH, but it can fail if it's not there.
+Note that the Auto Config will try to find it in your PATH, but it can fail if it's not there (or if you want to configure a different interpreter).

 3. Select the paths that will be in your SYSTEM PYTHONPATH.